TheCombineDAO/vial/README.md

 **Note** make sure to set `vial.sh` as executable by running `chmod +x vial.sh`

 Simply run `./vial.sh <path to urbit binary> <fakeship name eg. zod>`

+This will initialize a tmux session with three panels with a vim editor, a fakezod, and a bash prompt.

 If you'd like to take advantage of the `hoon` syntax highlighting and vim config, then either add the `.vimrc` from this directory to your own, or add this line to